MarketPeak (PEAK) Trading 19.3% Higher This Week

-MarketPeak (CURRENCY:PEAK) traded up 8% against the dollar during the twenty-four hour period ending at 21:00 PM ET on November 21st.
-MarketPeak has a total market cap of $2.11 million and approximately $223,122.00 worth of MarketPeak was traded on exchanges in the last day.
-One MarketPeak coin can now be bought for about $0.24 or 0.00001797 BTC on popular cryptocurrency exchanges.
-In the last seven days, MarketPeak has traded 19.3% higher against the dollar.
+MarketPeak (CURRENCY:PEAK) traded 8% higher against the U.S. dollar during the 1-day period ending at 18:00 PM E.T. on November 23rd.
+During the last seven days, MarketPeak has traded 19.3% higher against the U.S. dollar.
+One MarketPeak coin can now be purchased for $0.24 or 0.00001797 BTC on major cryptocurrency exchanges.
+MarketPeak has a total market cap of $2.11 million and $223,122.00 worth of MarketPeak was traded on exchanges in the last day.

 - Polygon (MATIC) traded up 0.1% against the dollar and now trades at $2.00 or 0.00003275 BTC.